Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
 Because of Uniswap's permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
 However, they are useful examples of how to safely and efficiently interact with Uniswap V2.

-## Helper
+## Library

-<Link to='/docs/v2/smart-contracts/helper'>Reference documentation</Link>
+<Link to='/docs/v2/smart-contracts/library'>Reference documentation</Link>

-The helper is a contract that can be inherited from to provide access to a variety of convenience functions for fetching data and pricing.
+The library is a contract that can be inherited from to provide access to a variety of convenience functions for fetching data and pricing.

 ## Router

 <Link to='/docs/v2/smart-contracts/router'>Reference documentation</Link>

-The router, which inherits the helper, fully supports all the basic functionalities required by a front-end offering trading and liquidity management views.
-Notably, it natively supports multi-hop trades, treats ETH as a first-class citizen, and offers meta-transactions for removing liquidity.
+The router, which inherits the library, fully supports all the basic requirements of a front-end offering trading and liquidity management functionality.
+Notably, it natively supports multi-exchange trades (e.g. x to y to z), treats ETH as a first-class citizen, and offers meta-transactions for removing liquidity.

 # Design Decisions